li223/Sarcasmfest/README.md

 # What do I do
 Commit a program that converts "This repo does not align with our core values" into what I've dubbed SaRcAsM cAsE, in the most efficient way you can.

+# Note
+If you're one of the like 3 people that contributed before, you can contribute again.
+Just add `-2022` to the file name or something idk.